Perturbed Wess-Zumino-Witten models and N=(2,2) supersymmetric sigma models on Lie groups with complex structure: Perturbed WZW model with complex structure as an integrable model

 where in this calculation we use

 such that for the WZW model we have

 In this way, we must obtain a Lax pair as follows\cite{MO}

-where, compatibility condition (the zero curvature representation) of this linear system yields the equation of motion of the system (\ref{39}), such that $\psi$ is arbitrary function of the fields $x^{\mu}$; and the matrices $\alpha_{\mu}(x)$ and $\beta_{\mu}(x)$ satisfy the following relations \cite{MO}
+where, consistency condition (the zero curvature condition) of this linear system yields the equation of motion of the system (\ref{39}), such that $\psi$ is arbitrary function of the fields $x^{\mu}$; and the matrices $\alpha_{\mu}(x)$ and $\beta_{\mu}(x)$ satisfy the following relations \cite{MO}

-where equation (\ref{52}) can then be rewritten as
+where equation (\ref{52}) can then be rewritten as \cite{MO}